(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University

 (E-E) Evgenij Kozlov Note to Catherine Mannick related to the drawing “Women on the Sandy Beach”, the artist's 1987 NewYear present: Катя! С Новым годом!
 1987! Полный Салют! Евгений Козлов 1983. Женищины на песке.
 41,5 x 29,5. Восковой мел, литографиский карандаш.
 Katya!
 Happy New Year!
 Full Salute!
 Evgenij Kozlov 1983.
 Women on the Sandy Beach.
 41.5 x 29.5 cm.
 Wax crayon, lithographic crayon.
-Davis Center for Russian and Eurasian Studies Special Collection, Harvard University
+[Dimensions width x height] Davis Center for Russian and Eurasian Studies Special Collection, Harvard University

 (E-E) Evgenij Kozlov